-102. All students enrolled on a programme of study at the University of Suffolk or one of the University's partner institutions leading to one of the following awards will be issued with a Higher Education Achievement Report (HEAR):
+111. All students enrolled on a programme of study at the University of Suffolk or one of the University's partner institutions leading to one of the following awards will be issued with a Higher Education Achievement Report (HEAR):

 - Certificate of Higher Education

 - Diploma of Higher Education

 - Foundation Degree

 - Bachelor's Degree

 - Certificate in Education

 - Professional Graduate Certificate in Education

 - Postgraduate Certificate

 - Postgraduate Diploma

-- Integrated Master's Degree

 - Master's Degree

-103. The HEAR, which is a formal transcript detailing the student's academic achievements as well as extra-curricular activities, awards and prizes, will be available electronically through Gradintelligence, The University will register students with Gradintelligence and upload their HEAR to the student's account.
-During the first year of study on an eligible course, students will be sent an email to their University email address with details of how to activate their Gradintelligence account in order to view and share their HEAR.
+112. The HEAR, which is a formal transcript detailing the student's academic achievements as well as extra-curricular activities, awards and prizes, will be available electronically through Gradintelligence.
+The University will register students with Gradintelligence at the start of their course and issue a student status certification letter.
+An email will be sent to their University email address with details of how to activate their Gradintelligence account in order to view and share their documents.
 It is the responsibility of the student to activate their account.
+The HEAR will be uploaded to the student's account during the first year of study on an eligible course, following the release of ratified pass results.
+Students will be notified by email when new documents have been uploaded and released.

-104. The student details (such as full name and date of birth) shown on the HEAR will be as recorded in the University's record systems.
+113. The student details (such as full name and date of birth) shown on the HEAR will be as recorded in the University's record systems.
 It is the responsibility of the student to ensure that these details are correct.
-No changes can be made to the HEAR once the final version has been issued on graduation.
+No changes can be made to the HEAR once the final version has been issued on conferral of the award.

-105. The HEAR will be available as a formative document from the first year of study on an eligible course, with the final version being issued on graduation.
+114. The HEAR will be available as a formative document from the first year of study on an eligible course, with the final version being issued when the award is conferred.
 The HEAR will only be issued as an electronic document, and only HEARs viewed online through Gradintelligence can be considered valid and verified.
 Students will not be provided with a printed copy of the HEAR.